diegopacheco/tupilang/README.md

 6. Tupilang So far supports:
  * Types: Int, String, Void, Bool, array represented by []
  * Keywords: if, return
+ * Flow Control: Range For and C-Style For
  * Operators: +, -, *, /, %, ==, !=, <, >, <=, >=, % (modulo)
  * Create functions with def, comments with //
  * String concatenation, Bool concatenation
  * Built-in functions: print, len
- * Val is immutable by default if want mutate keep using val
+ * Val is immutable by default if want to mutate keep using val
  * Val automatically detect types.
 7. Removed by Design:
   * No Enums